LPL Financial Investment Complaints: Common Claims and Recovery Options

 - Did the broker disclose their conflicts of interest in the transaction?

 Brokers may engage in selling away to earn high commissions or to avoid scrutiny by their firm.
-In some LPL Financial scam claims, brokers may sell investments where they have a personal or business relationship with the issuer or other party.
+In some LPL Financial scam claims, brokers may sell investments where they have a personal or business relationship with the issuer or another party.
 These conflicts of interest must be disclosed to the firm and the investor.

-LPL Financial Settlement & FINRA Arbitration
+LPL Financial Settlements & FINRA Arbitration

 Investors seeking to recover from broker fraud should seek out an investment fraud attorney to evaluate their options.
 The most common path to resolution is FINRA arbitration.
 Often described as a quicker alternative to civil proceedings, FINRA arbitration cases have several things in common with civil lawsuits: